USCCACS/MISTIQS/README.md

 # I. Getting Started
 The core code of MISTIQS only requires numpy to run.
 Executing quantum circuits requires glob, and plotting them requires matplotlib.
-For generating and/or plotting quantum circuits for IBM hardware, qiskit is required.
-Similarly, pyquil is required for Rigetti use cases, and cirq is required for generating circuits for the Cirq platform.
+For generating and/or plotting quantum circuits for IBM hardware, qiskit is required (0.21.0 currently supported).
+Similarly, pyquil is required for Rigetti use cases (qvm 1.17.1 and quilc 1.21.0 current supported), and cirq is required for generating circuits for the Cirq platform (0.9.1 current supported).

 # II.
 Importing the Software For Use